-The oil and natural gas industry acknowledges the importance of Indigenous reconciliation in Canada, and considers natural resource development to be linked to the broader Canadian reconciliation process.
-Strong and responsible development contributes to overall reconciliation and Indigenous self-determination by supporting the growth of sustainable Indigenous communities.
-Industry believes this is the strongest contribution and best path forward, and will ultimately help build a better Canada.
+The oil and natural gas industry understands the importance of reconciliation in Canada, and considers natural resource development to be linked to the broader Canadian reconciliation process.
+Responsible resource development contributes to reconciliation by supporting Indigenous economic prosperity and increased self-determination.

 Mutually Beneficial Energy Development